devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins52.png)

-9. BUild the job and output will be as shown below:
+9. Build the job and output will be as shown below:

 ![preview](../images/jenkins53.png)